dev-centr/templates/README.md

 Start here!

-This repository holds settings files and serves as a workspace to mount all other repositories inside of on your local dev machine.
+This repository holds settings files and instructions for setting up your development workspace on your local machine.
+Clone this repository first, then mount all other repositories inside of it, on your local dev machine.

-_Development machine setup instructions._

 ## Why?